MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/customize-business-process-flows.md

 ## Create an image of your business process flow
 You can easily create an image of your business process flow from within the designer.
 This can make it easier to share the process flow with others, or to print the process flow.
 The image is created in Portable Network Graphics (.png) format.
 Only the design canvas is captured in the image created.
 It will not capture the command icons or the **Components** and **Properties** tabs.

-  1. Open the business process flow you want to create an image from, and then click **Snapshot**.
+  1. Open the business process flow you want to create an image from, and then choose **Snapshot**.
   2. To save the image file, do one of the following:
-      -	Click **Save** to save the image to the default location with the same name as the business process flow.
+      -	Choose **Save** to save the image to the default location with the same name as the business process flow.
-      -	Click **Save As** to select the location for the file and modify the file name.
+      -	Choose **Save As** to select the location for the file and modify the file name.
-  3. On the download confirmation message, choose whether to **Open, Open Folder, View downloads**, or click **X** to dismiss the message.
+  3. On the download confirmation message, choose whether to **Open, Open Folder, View downloads**.